Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

 Formats for COUNTER Reports
 ---------------------------

-R5 reports can be delivered in tabular form or as machine-readable data (JSON) via the COUNTER_SUSHI API.
-The tabular form MUST be either Excel or a tab-separated-value (TSV) file.
-The reports in JSON and TSV format MUST be encoded using UTF-8.
+R5 reports can be delivered in tabular form, or as machine-readable data (JSON) via the COUNTER_SUSHI API.
+The tabular form MUST be provided as either an Excel or a tab-separated-value (TSV) file, or both.
+Additional file formats that can be easily imported into spreadsheet programs without loss or corruption may be offered at the vendor's discretion.
+The reports in JSON, TSV and other text formats MUST be encoded using UTF-8.
 The JSON format MUST comply with the COUNTER_SUSHI API Specification (see :numref:`sushi` below).

 All COUNTER reports have the same layout and structure.
 Figure 3.b (below) provides an example of the “Journal Requests (Excluding OA_Gold)” Standard View.
 Figure 3.c (below) shows the layout for tabular reports, which will be the focus of the discussions throughout this document.
 Note that the COUNTER_SUSHI API Specification includes the same elements with the same or similar names; therefore, understanding the tabular reports translates to an understanding of what is REQUIRED in reports retrieved via the COUNTER_SUSHI API.